openthread/ot-docs/site/en/guides/border-router/joiner-start-thread.md

 # Joiner

-Now that the DTLS handshake is complete, it's time to join the Thread Network and test network connectivity.
+After your device is commissioned and the DTLS handshake is successful, your device is ready to join the Thread Network and test network connectivity.

 ## Join the network